-An investment in the Stockland Group consists of a share in Stockland Corporation Limited (Company) and a unit in Stockland Trust (Trust) (collectively, a Stapled Security).
-The stapled security is listed on the Australian Securities Exchange as a single security and cannot be traded or dealt with separately.
+An investment in the Stockland Group consists of a share in Stockland Corporation Limited and a unit in Stockland Trust (referred to as a "stapled security").
+The stapled security is listed on the Australian Stock Exchange as a single security and cannot be traded or dealt with separately.